ChiHaoLu/Lethal-Company-ItemName-List/README.md

 # Lethal Company ItemName List

 I am searching a new method which can automatically decompile the `GrabbableObject` in `Lethal Company.exe` with ILSPY.
 If anyone has a better method, I'm all ears.

+**In my speculation**, there may be several items classified under the same category.
+For example, both a regular Flashlight and a Pro Flashlight are defined within the `FlashlightItem` category.
+This is why some items have the suffix 'Item' while others do not.

 | Item Name | Trad.CH |
 |---|---|